joonasmmp/joonasmmp.github.io/content/kurssit/ena03tehtavat/genetiivi_flashcard.md

-    ["Tämä on minun puhelimeni ja tuo on Samin.", "Tämä on minun puhelimeni ja tuo on Samin.<br>= This is my phone and that is Sam’s."], ["Lautanen on liian lähellä pöydän reunaa.", "Lautanen on liian lähellä pöydän reunaa.<br>= The plate is too close to the edge of the table."], ["Kuka tuo on? – Se on vain eräs Maudin ystävä.", "Kuka tuo on? – Se on vain eräs Maudin ystävä.<br>= Who’s that? – It’s just a friend of Maud’s."], ["Tämä on Sally, parhaan ystäväni sisaren poikaystävän veljen tyttöystävä.", "Tämä on Sally, parhaan ystäväni sisaren poikaystävän veljen tyttöystävä.<br>= This is Sally, my best friend’s sister’s boyfriend’s brother’s girlfriend / the girlfriend of the brother of the boyfriend of the sister of my best friend / the girlfriend of my best friend’s sister’s boyfriend’s brother(‘s) /…"], ];
+    ["Tämä on minun puhelimeni ja tuo on Samin.", "Tämä on minun puhelimeni ja tuo on Samin.<br>= This is my phone and that is Sam’s."], ["Lautanen on liian lähellä pöydän reunaa.", "Lautanen on liian lähellä pöydän reunaa.<br>= The plate is too close to the edge of the table."], ["Kuka tuo on? – Se on vain eräs Maudin ystävä.", "Kuka tuo on? – Se on vain eräs Maudin ystävä.<br>= Who’s that? – It’s just a friend of Maud’s."], ["Tämä on Sally, parhaan ystäväni sisaren poikaystävän veljen tyttöystävä.", "Tämä on Sally, parhaan ystäväni sisaren poikaystävän veljen tyttöystävä.<br>= This is Sally, my best friend’s sister’s boyfriend’s brother’s girlfriend / the girlfriend of the brother of the boyfriend of the sister of my best friend / …"], ];

 beginActivity();